 This is for when you feel out of control around food.
 Stress kicks in, you’re hangry, it can be anything.
 What matters most is that you give yourself grace.

 This week, I had a couple of stress-eating episodes.
 And a couple of times where I felt out of control around food.
-I’m not a perfect eater, in any way, shape or form.
-(Surprise, surprise, right?
-Not.)
 I could give you some reasons why I think it happened.
 Stress was one of them.
 A weekend without much of a schedule.
 Going too long in between meals because I was studying and kept thinking, “just a couple more minutes.”
+I’m not a “perfect” intuitive eater, in any way, shape or form.
+(Surprise, surprise, right?
+Not.)
+That’s because it’s a learning experience.

 And while I didn’t let a few less-than-stellar days send me backwards into a downward spiral of food guilt or shame, it still wasn’t ideal.
 Or pleasant.
 But looking back with that lovely 20-20 hindsight vision, it allowed me to break down what was going on.
 And what to do moving forward.